 If you are unsure whether someone is fasting, politely offer them water or tea, and if they decline, respect their choice.
 Additionally, allows flexibility for employees to adjust their break times to align with prayer times.
 Encourage open discussions about needs and preferences regarding breaks, prayer times, and meeting participation.
 As long as the requests are reasonable, make every effort to accommodate them.

 - Schedule high-concentration tasks earlier in the day

-By the afternoon, many people—even those who aren’t fasting—tend to be sluggish.
-At the same time, late nights tend to be a hallmark of Ramadan.
-Try to schedule tasks that require high levels of focus and concentration in the mornings.
+During the afternoon, many people, even those who aren’t fasting, may experience a decline in energy.
+Late nights are quite common during Ramadan.
+To enhance productivity, it is advisable to schedule tasks that require high levels of focus and concentration in the mornings.
 This includes planning sessions, strategic meetings, and more.